mschuessler/mschuessler.github.io/_posts/2014-11-27-SpatialTrackingForHandhelds.md

 - inaccuracy
 - latency

-These two issues will influence the user experience and performance tremendously.
+These two issues will influence the user experience tremendously.
 In other words: you loose that 35% when you use one of the above solutions.
 So I am still waiting for someone to come up with a solution, so that we can get rid of the bulky OptiTrackSystem.

 # How Long Until We Have Device Intrinsic Spatial Tracking?
-I belive that mobile 6DoF tracking will originate from computer vision reserach, more percisley the kind CV research that is driven by the billon dollar research area of robotics.
-If you think about it Spatial Displays are by far not the only devices that need to be aware of their own location and roataion with in a reference frame.
-This is also a very fundamental question in robotics: robots constantly need to know what their einviroment looks like an where they are located within it.
-This computaional problen is called __SLAM__ _Simultaneous localization and mappping_.
+I believe that mobile 6DoF tracking will originate from computer vision research, more precisely the kind CV research that is driven by the billon dollar research area of robotics.
+If you think about it Spatial Displays are by far not the only devices that need to be aware of their own location and rotation with in a reference frame.
+This is also a very fundamental question in robotics: robots constantly need to know what their environment looks like and where they are located within it.
+This computational problem is called __SLAM__ _Simultaneous localization and mapping_.
 There have been amazing advances in that field, otherwise we would not have seen [self driving cars](http://en.wikipedia.org/wiki/Autonomous_car#2010s).
 So the far most promising solution to our problem could be [Project Tango](https://www.google.com/atap/projecttango/#project) by ATAP (Google).
 As experts in Computer Vision and Robotics are working on it, I am really exited about this project.
 However, I wonder what the accuracy of the spatial localization will be like.
-I am convinced it takes quite a high accuracy to make the dynamic peephole metaphor work (Would be an interessing thing to find out how much exactly).
+I am convinced it takes quite a high accuracy to make the dynamic peephole metaphor work.
+It would be an interesting thing to find out how much exactly, wouldn't it?
 <iframe width="560" height="315" src="//www.youtube.com/embed/44vppay5UDc?rel=0" frameborder="0" allowfullscreen></iframe>
 ## Update 5th December: Tango Dev Kits
 __I've been whitelisted for the Dev kit!
 Hopefully i get to try it soon!__

 ## Spatial Displays without depth cameras: LSD-SLAM
-If you want to build a spatial displays yourself, without using a depth camera, i suggest you take a look at [LSD-SLAM algoirthm developed by Computer Vison Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1) (thx [Robert](http://www.rwalter.de)).
+If you want to build a spatial displays yourself, without using a depth camera, i suggest you take a look at [LSD-SLAM algorithm developed by Computer Vision Group at TUM](http://vision.in.tum.de/research/lsdslam?redirect=1) (thx [Robert](http://www.rwalter.de)).
 This algorithm solves the SLAM problem using a single camera, and runs on a smartphone.
-And yet again i wonder what the accuracy would be like.
+And yet again I wonder what the accuracy would be like, compared to an OptiTrackSystem

+<iframe width="560" height="315" src="//www.youtube.com/embed/GnuQzP3gty4?rel=0" frameborder="0" allowfullscreen></iframe>